sindresorhus/boxen/readme.md

 Type: `string`

 Add a title to the box.
-If needed the box wil enlarge to fit the title.
+If needed, the box will horizontally expand to fit the title.

 Example:
 ```js